ORNSTIL/MockMaster/docs/APISpec.md

 ## Joining/Creating Drafts

-### Create Draft Room - /drafts/ (POST) - Creates a new draft room, joins the draft room, and creates a team for that user
+### Create Draft Room - /drafts/ (POST) - Creates a draft room.
+Assigns the draft's type, name, and size.
+Also sets the positional requirements and overall number of roster positions.

 Request:
 ~~~